sydcode/custom_attributes/readme.md

 * Attribute groups, with category selection and optional heading.

 ## Credits
-* [sharkey](http://forums.osclass.org/index.php?action=profile;u=11728), who hired me to build it.
+* [sharkey](http://forums.osclass.org/index.php?action=profile;u=11728), who hired me to build this plugin.
-* [Jay](https://github.com/trains58554), who fixed many bugs.
+* [Jay](https://github.com/trains58554), who has fixed many bugs.

 ## Author
 * [sydcode](https://github.com/sydcode)

 ## Questions
-This [Osclass forum thread](http://forums.osclass.org/plugins/%28new-plugin%29-custom-attributes/) is where you can follow developments and ask questions.
+This [Osclass forum thread](http://forums.osclass.org/plugins/%28new-plugin%29-custom-attributes/) is where you can follow developments and post questions.

 ## Licence
 This program is free software: you can redistribute it and/or modify